growingpenguin/growingpenguin.github.io/_posts/2023-04-07-AmericanNovels.md

 A:Tom <br/>
 9. Who was a wealthy polo player who was a football star at Yale? <br/>
 A:Tom <br/>
-10.Who was the young stockbroker who has recently broken off an engagement? <br/>
+10. Who was the young stockbroker who has recently broken off an engagement? <br/>
 A:Nick <br/>
-11.Who resembles a ghost? <br/>
+11. Who resembles a ghost? <br/>
 A:George Wilson <br/>
-12.What kind of people attended Gatsby's party?
+12. What kind of people attended Gatsby's party?
 Tom and Daisy disliked them. <br/>
 A:People from the film industry <br/>
-13.Who "fixed" the 1919 series? <br/>
+13. Who "fixed" the 1919 series? <br/>
 A:Mayer Wolfsheim <br/>
 14.Who is the Sheik of Araby?
 Why? <br/>
 A:Gatsby because he is new money in the outside and a threat to Tom's old money. <br/>
-15.What character(s) are portrayed in a very racist way. <br/>
+15. What character(s) are portrayed in a very racist way. <br/>
 A: Wolfsheim, African American, Italian immigrants. <br/>
-16.Who was Suzanne Lenglen?
+16. Who was Suzanne Lenglen?
 What character was she an inspiration for? <br/>
 A:Jorden Baker <br/>
 17. Who drove a white roadster? <br/>
 A:Daisy <br/>